nogibjj/kh509_miniproject4/README.md

 _______________________________

 ### Requirements.txt:
-The requirements file added pandas 2.0.0 to its list of required libraries.
+In addition to the needed dependencies for linting, formating, and testing, the requirements file added pandas 2.0.0 to its list of required libraries.
 I also added matplotlibb.pyplot 3.7.0.
 This allows pandas and matplotlib.pyplot to be installed as packages.

 ### Makefile:
 The Makefile has been uncommented to actually run properly on the statistics script.
 The Makefile installs the libraries in the requirements.txt, tests the code with the test_main.py file, then formats and lints with python black and pylint.